You are here:

 1.2 Robusta

-Robusta beans, the second most popular type of coffee bean, thrive in lower altitudes and warmer climates.
-They boast a more robust and bitter taste and contain almost twice as much caffeine as Arabica beans.
-Often used in espresso blends, Robusta beans can be found in Vietnamese coffee and Italian espresso.
+Robusta is the second most favoured bean, suited to warmer, low-lying areas.
+They have a stronger, bitter taste and twice the caffeine of Arabica beans.
+Robusta is often used in espresso mixes and can be found in Vietnamese coffee and Italian espresso.

 1.3 Liberica